-History: mostly undefined, but of course each historical period has their own technological limitations, resulting in lifestyle differences.
+Work in progress, the customer/worker distinction existed since antiquity but of course each historical period has their own technological limitations, resulting in drastic lifestyle differences.
 The worker/customer divide and the fact that customers must be pleased by workers as much as possible remains a constant throughout Pangean history.
 The flag of Pangea is the same as the polyamory flag.

 Food: